 Expense management is more than simply keeping track of your employees’ reimbursement claims.
-Finance teams need to maintain accurate records for financial planning, while corporate leadership uses expense reports to evaluate risk management and identify cost-saving opportunities.
+Finance teams need to maintain accurate records for financial planning, while corporate leadership uses expense reports to evaluate risk management, find trends in business spend, and identify cost-saving opportunities.

 Expense management is crucial to your business operations, and with the right tools, it doesn’t have to be complicated.
 Expense management software reduces employee workloads and accurately tracks expenses for better regulatory compliance.

 By automating the expense management process, you’ll save time and money, while gaining valuable insights into the financial health of your organization.

 Expense management is a bookkeeping system for controlling, tracking, and processing employee expense reimbursements and employee-related corporate credit card transactions.
 Specialized online and mobile app expense management software integrates with accounting software and ERP systems.

 Expense management processes include:

 - Having employees submit receipts

 - Issuing corporate credit cards and virtual cards to employees for routine purchases

 - Making payments to reimburse employees for approved expenses

 An expense management policy outlines what company expenses can and cannot be submitted for reimbursement.